Rachilde: Novels

-Rachilde's 1884 novel Monsieur Venus is usually regarded as her break-through work.
+Rachilde's 1884 novel Monsieur Vénus is usually regarded as her breakthrough work.
 In it, she uses a fantastical erotic plot to reverse gender roles, explore the nature of sexual desire, and question the nature of interpersonal power.
 She makes clear a preference for the ideal and suggests that even in erotic matters there can be power in artifice and illusion.
 In his preface to the 1889 edition, Maurice Barrès referred to this novel as depraved, perverse, and nasty.
-He called it a "sensual and mystical frenzy," and the shocking and mysterious, "dream of a virgin."
+He called it a "sensual and mystical frenzy", and the shocking and mysterious "dream of a virgin".

-Her novels continued to explore gender identity the power structure of relationships through sexual experimentation in a shocking and extreme way that was typical of the Decadent Movement.
+Her novels continued to explore gender identity and the power structure of relationships through sexual experimentation in a shocking and extreme way that was typical of the Decadent movement.
 The Juggler (1900) is often considered to be the most complete and refined Rachilde novel to deal with these themes.
-In it she uses eroticism and violent imagery to both subvert traditional sex roles and at the same time satirizing the "new woman," the feminist ideal of her day.
+In it she uses eroticism and violent imagery to both subvert traditional sex roles and at the same time to satirize the "new woman", the feminist ideal of her day.

 The two novels published as Jean de Chilra provide an interesting interlude, different in some key ways from the Rachilde-credited novels, despite sharing the themes of aggressive sexual deviance, obsession, and confusion between reality and illusion.
 The main character of La Princesse des ténèbres (1895) is a weak and victimized woman.
-The main character of L’Heure sexuelle (1898) is a man who may be conflicted, but is not typically effeminate.
+The main character of L'Heure sexuelle (1898) is a man who may be conflicted, but is not typically effeminate.
 Both novels are also more introspective than the others published up to this point, invoking sexual guilt and raising questions about the relationship between sex and abusive violence.